gauravbhand1611/oms-documentation/documents/learn-shopify/shopify-integration/products/delete-products.md

 ---
 description: >-
-  Learn how to delete products from both Shopify and HotWax Commerce for easy inventory management.
+  Learn how to delete products from both Shopify and HotWax Commerce.
 ---

 # Deleting Products